rjmurillo/moq.analyzers/README.md

 [help wanted](https://github.com/rjmurillo/moq.analyzers/labels/help%20wanted) or
 [good first issue](https://github.com/rjmurillo/moq.analyzers/labels/good%20first%20issue) items in the backlog.
 If you have new ideas or want to complain about bugs, feel free to [create a new issue](https://github.com/rjmurillo/moq.analyzers/issues/new).

-## Code of Conduct

-This project has adopted the code of conduct defined by the [Contributor Covenant](https://www.contributor-covenant.org/) to set expectations for behavior in our communication.
-For more information, see the [.NET Foundation's Contributor Convenant Code of Conduct](https://dotnetfoundation.org/about/policies/code-of-conduct)